Housing Policies for Undergraduate Residential Communities

-In consultation with the Office of Student Affairs, Rectors may establish guidelines with respect to guests in addition to those stated in these paragraphs.
+In consultation with the Office of Residential Life, Rectors may establish guidelines with respect to guests in addition to those stated in these paragraphs.

 Undergraduate students requesting living accommodations within the University of Notre Dame residential system are required to sign and abide by a contract agreement for integrated service, including room and board, for unmarried undergraduate students residing on campus.
-Married or parenting students requesting living accommodations within the University of Notre Dame residential system are required to sign and abide by a contract agreement for arrangements other than undergraduate residence halls (e.g. University-owned apartments).
+Married or parenting students requesting living accommodations on-campus are able to apply to live in Fischer Graduate Residences.
 To be eligible to live on campus, students must be a full-time, degree seeking student (as defined by the Academic Code).
-If students are enrolled part-time for a Fall or Spring semester, permission must be requested from the Office of Housing to remain living on campus.
+If students are enrolled part-time for a Fall or Spring semester, permission must be requested from the Office of Residential Life to remain living on campus.

 Health and Safety Issues